-Above, if you look closely you can see I've captured the reflection of my husband, son and grandson which I only noticed later.
 Whilst I was taking photos a resident came and took them on a tour of the newly restored medieval town hall as he thought they were tourists so I missed out on a visit.
 Since we sometimes go to the town hall on business I'm sure there will be another opportunity to look around.

 On my return to the shop I met the artist and her husband.
 I was invited into her little studio at the back of the shop and they were very happy for me to take photos.
 Talking to artists about their work is not only interesting, but always makes a purchase special and more personal.